 Deputy Fire Chief

 Deputy Fire Chief Will Watts began his service with the City of Maitland in early 2001 as Firefighter/EMT.
 Shortly thereafter he completed Paramedic School and became an autonomous Paramedic.
 He served in the capacity of a Paramedic Preceptor before becoming an Engineer in 2003.
-In 2007 he was promoted to Lieutenant, and in 2012 to the rank of Battalion Chief, and in 2013 to Deputy Fire Chief.
+In 2007 he was promoted to Lieutenant, in 2012 to the rank of Battalion Chief, and in 2013 to Deputy Fire Chief.

-Chief Watts currently holds an Associate in Fire Science Degree and is working towards his Bachelor's Degree in Occupational Health and Safety from Columbia Southern University.
-He also holds a Fire Officer I, II and Fire Instructor III certifications with the State of Florida.
+Chief Watts currently holds an Associate in Fire Science Degree from Columbia Southern University and a Bachelor's Degree in Emergency Management from Waldorf University in Iowa.
+He also holds Fire Officer I, II and Fire Instructor III certifications with the State of Florida.